mheap/github-action-required-labels/README.md

     labels: "community-reviewed, team-reviewed, codeowner-reviewed"
     exit_type: success # Can be: success or failure (default: failure)
 ```

-You can set `exit_type` to success then inspect `outputs.status` to see if the action passed or failed.
-This is useful when you want to perform additional actions if a label is not present, but not fail the entire build.

 If the action passed, `outputs.status` will be `success`.
 If it failed, `outputs.status` will be `failure`.